-The Quadratic Upstream Interpolation for Convective Kinematics with Estimated Streaming Terms (QUICKEST) scheme proposed by Leonard [1979] is the third order Godunov scheme.
-It is associated with the ULTIMATE QUICKEST limiter [Leonard 1991].
-It has been implemented in NEMO by G. Reffray (MERCATORocean) and can be found in the traadv_qck.F90 module.
+QUICKEST is the third order Godunov scheme which is associated with the ULTIMATE QUICKEST limiter [Leonard 1991].
+It has been implemented in NEMO by G. Reffray (MERCATOR-ocean) and can be found in the traadv_qck.F90 module.
 The resulting scheme is quite expensive but positive.
 It can be used on both active and passive tracers.
 However, the intrinsic diffusion of QCK makes its use risky in the vertical direction where the control of artificial diapycnal fluxes is of paramount importance.
 Therefore the vertical flux is evaluated using the CEN2 scheme.
 This no longer guarantees the positivity of the scheme.
-The use of TVD in the vertical direction (as for the UBS case) should be implemented to restore this property.
+The use of FCT in the vertical direction (as for the UBS case) should be implemented to restore this property.